synadia-io/platform-component/examples/simple/README.md

 pcm_...
 ```

-4. Use token with the service to connect/register with SCP.
+4. Use the platform component token with the example service to connect and register with Control Plane.

 ```shell